thisislawatts/example-jobs/Customer Success Manager (German Speaking).md

 <li style="font-weight: 400;"><span style="font-weight: 400;">you're excited about what we do and want to help our customers gain more value from Snyk.</span></li>
 </ul>
 <p><strong>About Snyk</strong></p>
-<p>Snyk’s mission is to help developers use open source code and stay secure.</p>
-<p>The use of open source is booming, but security is a key concern (<a class="c-link" href="https://snyk.io/stateofossecurity/" target="_blank" data-stringify-link="https://snyk.io/stateofossecurity/" data-sk="tooltip_parent">https://snyk.io/stateofossecurity/</a>).
-Snyk’s unique product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, offering seamless integration into Dev, DevOps and DevSecOps workflows.
-We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users.We are experiencing rapid growth - and we want you to join us!</p>
-<p>By September 2020, Snyk was already adopted by over 1.5M developers, including multiple enterprise customers (such as Google, New Relic, ASOS and others).
-Our September 2020 Series D funding round of $200M has put us at over $2.5Billion company valuation.</p>
+<p><span style="font-weight: 400;">We’re on a mission to make the world a safer place with more secure software.</span></p>
+<p><span style="font-weight: 400;">We’re living in a world of digital transformation.
+Cyber security is taking centre stage for many companies, and the demand for Snyk’s product is sky-rocketing!&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">Snyk has been adopted by over 2.2M developers who use Snyk to find and fix vulnerabilities in their open source libraries and container images, empowering them to develop secure software, faster.</span></p>
+<p><span style="font-weight: 400;">In March of 2021, we raised $300M in Series E funding, bringing our company valuation to&nbsp; $4.7 billion, after recently securing an additional $200M in Series D funding in September 2020, and successfully closing two strategic acquisitions with DeepCode &amp; Manifold.
+On top of that, we have doubled the size of our global team, and we’re not stopping there!&nbsp;&nbsp;</span></p>
-<p>We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.</p>
+<p><span style="font-weight: 400;">We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.&nbsp; Join us!</span></p>
-<p>#LI-CY1</p>
+<p>&nbsp;</p>
+<p>#LI- ES1 #LI-Remote</p>

 Interested?
 ---